vaportail/codex-windows-updater/README.md

 If you redistribute the compiled launcher, comply with all of the above —
 chiefly: keep the "Made with Slint" attribution visible, and preserve upstream license notices.

+---

+Most of this code was written with Anthropic's Claude.
+Yes, the irony of shipping a Codex launcher built by a competing AI is fully appreciated.